queryluke/masseffect-5e/static/data/rules/07-03-discounts.md

 1d100 | Result
 --- | ---
 <= 10 | The shopkeeper is furious that you would attempt to cheat them out of their wares.
-They will not do business with your or your party.
+They will not do business with you or your party.
 11-30 | The shopkeeper sees through your ruse.
 If you're going to play it that way, you'll have to pay 10% more.
 31-50 | The shopkeeper is unmoved.
 They aren't going to give you a discount, but they're not shutting their doors either.
 51-70 | The shopkeeper has seen these ploys before, but you gave him a good chuckle, for that, you get a 10% discount.
 71-90 | Better to work with you than against you, the shopkeeper offers you a 20% discount.
->= 91 | Either completely enthralled with your proposal, or scared out of their wits, the shopkeeper offers you a on-time discount of 50% off, and a lifetime discount of 20% off.
+>= 91 | Either completely enthralled with your proposal, or scared out of their wits, the shopkeeper offers you a one-item discount of 50% off, and a lifetime discount of 20% off.